SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 - [11.
 Next Steps & Growth](#growth-next-steps)

 ___
 # Project Overview  <a name="overview-main"></a>

 ### Context <a name="overview-context"></a>
 I want to build a robot that will pick up my kids' toys, AND put them in the correct bins!
-Because my four-year old is better at playing with toys than picking them up, and because I'm better at throwing them all in one basket than sorting them, I'll use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (among other toys).
+My four-year old is better at playing with toys than picking them up.
+I'm better at throwing them all in one basket than sorting them.
+I'm not a robotics engineer, but I can use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (among other toys), and I'll leave the rest to my friends in the robotics lab.

-I'll use my own images of my kids' toys as a unique, albiet limited, custom dataset, because I'll want to simulate the real-world scenarios of his toys scattered throughout the house.
+I'll use my own images of my kids' toys as a unique, albiet limited, custom dataset, which will allow my to simulate the real world scenarios of toys scattered throughout the house.

 If this is successful and put into place on a larger scale, no parent will ever step on a Lego again!
 <br>